serverless/guide/source/dev/testing.md

         # placebo injected on its sessions
 ```

-This approach for functions to be written as concisely as possible, focusing on business logic, and letting abstraction take place at the architecture level, in the separation of code and APIs between functions.
+This approach allows for functions to be written as concisely as possible, focusing on business logic, and letting abstraction take place at the architecture level, in the separation of code and APIs between functions.

 <!-- How unit testing in serverless needs a new perspective?
 Why abstracting out service invocations is not optimal?